-Trouble speaking, along with having a numb or drooping face and feeling weak in one arm, is one of the three major signs of stroke.
+Trouble speaking, along with having a numb or drooping face and feeling weak in one arm or a leg, is one of the major signs of stroke.
 When the oxygen supply has been cut off to your brain by a blood clot, you could have slurred speech or be hard to understand, or be unable to talk at all.

 A severe migraine headache can also mess with your words.
 This is called transient aphasia because it will go away.

 Migraines are known for being very painful and sometimes leading to changes in the senses, too.
 Up to one-fourth of people who have migraines say they get an aura ahead of time, where they see flashing lights or have blind spots.
 Other symptoms you could have with an aura or during the migraine are numbness, dizziness, confusion, or trouble speaking.
 You can even feel these symptoms without having a painful headache.

 The exact causes of migraine aren't fully clear, but some can be prevented by watching your diet and lifestyle, using prescription medications, and taking certain vitamins.
 Treatment for the headaches may include over-the-counter painkillers and nausea medicines as well as prescription drugs.

 Multiple sclerosis (MS) is a disease that changes how the brain sends information between its cells and with the rest of the body.
 People with MS who have lesions in areas of the brain responsible for speech can have speech issues that range from mild to severe.
 A common pattern in MS is "scanning speech": the rhythm of how you talk has extra-long pauses between words and syllables.